smccracken/emilymccracken.com/src/index.md

 permalink: '/'
 ---

-I'm an accomplished artist and licensed art educator with a contagious enthusiasm for all things creative. <mark>I'm currently seeking a teaching position within K&#8211;12 art in northern Vermont.</mark>
+I'm an accomplished artist and licensed art educator with a contagious enthusiasm for all things creative. <mark>I'm currently seeking a K&#8211;12 art teaching position in northern Vermont.</mark>

 <img src="images/doodle-not-yet.png" width="550" height="513" loading="lazy" class="doodle-not-yet" alt="A smiling illustrated sun rising from the lower right hand corner, the message says 'Not yet, but you will'" />